Family Floer superpotential's critical values are eigenvalues of quantum product by $c_1$: Preliminaries and reviews

 \begin{rmk} The moduli space of holomorphic disks bounding a Lagrangian submanifold $L$ gives an $A_\infty$ algebra $\check\m$ on $\OL$ at first.
 But, we need to use its minimal model $(\HL, \m)$.
 Otherwise, the first summation in (\ref{W_Q_eq}) would live in $\Lambda[[\pi_1(L)]]\hat\otimes \Omega^0(L)$ and may not be in the form of $W\cdot \one$. \end{rmk}

 Let $\ia$ denote the ideal in $\Lambda[[\pi_1(L)]]$ generated by the components of $Q$.
 The ideal $\ia$ vanishes under Assumption \ref{assumption_weak_MC}, but let us keep it for a moment to highlight the ideas.
-Basically, one may view (\ref{W_Q_eq}) as the (weak) Maurer-Cartan equations only with some slight differences.
-We review the following important lemma whose proof is also given in \cite{Yuan_I_FamilyFloer}:
+Basically, one may view (\ref{W_Q_eq}) as the (weak) Maurer-Cartan equations with certain differences.
+We review the following lemma whose proof is also implicitly given in \cite{Yuan_I_FamilyFloer}:

 \begin{lem} If $\f_0\simud \f_1$ from $(\HL,\m')$ to $(\HL,\m)$ and $(\f_0)_{1,0}=(\f_1)_{1,0}$, then